azel-asl/ASL_Framework_Public/README.md

 ASL solves this by introducing a **structured language for reasoning**, not just responses.

 - No programming required.
-- Runs inside any LLM — no special runtime.
+- Runs inside any LLM — local, cloud, or hybrid.
 - Produces explainable, auditable AI workflows.
 - Designed for clarity, safety, and interoperability.